 Good thing I'm so persistent and tenacious, eh?

 My heart goes out to those who would like to be able to make a living from a web business too.
 Therefore, as I can squeeze it in, I describe some small business ideas on my Bouquet of Enterprises site.
 But you know what?
-At this point I'm convinced, after building over 20 generic, or raw-html sites, and now my second SBI site, that SBI is crucial to having a site that makes enough money to live on - (or more!)
-I have a circus of my own sites, and a number I've built for others, and some of those have over 800 pages, and get visitors that ask for help, but aside from charging my clients by the hour, they make no money like the SBI sites.
+By now I'm convinced, after building over 20 generic, or raw-html sites, and now my second SBI site, that SBI is crucial to having a site that makes enough money to live on - (or more!)
+I have a circus of my own sites, and a number I've built for others, and some of those have over 1000 pages, and get visitors that ask for help, but aside from charging my clients by the hour, they make no money like the SBI sites.

 Mind you, they still need a lot more work and attention before I can set them on auto-pilot.
 Even then, they will need regular maintenance and effort.
 This is not a get-rich-quick scheme, but a proven recipe for success as you can tell if you check out these case-studies of others who are futher along than I am.